-The geochemistry program consists of two subprograms, administering two MS and PhD degree tracks and one Professional Master’s (non-thesis) degree program.
+The Geochemistry Program consists of two subprograms, administering two M.S. and Ph.D. degree tracks, two Professional Master’s (non-thesis) degree programs, and a Graduate Certificate.

 - Microbial hot spring structures offer clues into geological past

 - Looking back on 25 years of the 'deep hot biosphere'

 - Researchers drill deep to unearth cause of 2004 Sumatra megaquake

 - College of Applied Science and Engineering hosts recruitment event